seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Which you do here forbid me, royal Priam.

 **CASSANDRA**
-O Priam, yield not to him!…
+O Priam, yield not to him!...

 **ANDROMACHE**
-… Do not, dear father.
+...
+Do not, dear father.

 **HECTOR**
 Andromache, I am offended with you: